 o Nurturing Classrooms

 Interventions usually last for at least half a term and focus on the achievement of specific outcomes.
 ELSAs develop nurturing relationships through typically weekly sessions with the child or young person, but often also work hard to engage the parent(s)/carers.
 ELSAs often deliver an intervention in collaboration with the School’s Wellbeing Worker (SWW) or with their support.
 The ELSA training course continues to be in high demand.
 York is now part of the national ELSA Network and has been instrumental in establishing the north east regional network.

-The service is targeted at emerging and developing mental health need.
-In particular at cyp who are presenting with mental health issues and concerns, that are below an intervention from specialist CAMHS and above what school pastoral structures can support.
+The service is targeted at emerging and developing emotional and mental health need.
+In particular at CYP who are presenting with mental health needs and concerns, that are below an intervention from specialist CAMHS and above what school pastoral structures can support.

 This is provided by Mind, and offers free sessions.

 For more information and a referral form, please see York Mind website